 LG G7 ThinQ review: price, colours, and release date

-The UK will get the 4GB of RAM, 64GB storage space variant of the LG G7 ThinQ.
+The UK has got the 4GB of RAM, 64GB storage space variant of the LG G7 ThinQ.

-The LG G7 ThinQ is to be available in four different colourways, including: New Moroccan Blue, New Aurora Black, Raspberry Rose, and New Platinum Grey.
+The LG G7 ThinQ is available in a total of four different colourways, including: New Moroccan Blue, New Aurora Black, Raspberry Rose, and New Platinum Grey.

 LG G7 ThinQ review: design and build quality

 The first thing you notice about the LG G7 ThinQ is that it feels very similar to the LG G6 in the hand but now looks a little like Apple's iPhone X thanks to a notched screen.

 The notch, in partnership with some nice minimal bezels, means the LG G7 ThinQ's 18:9 aspect ratio screen really stands out, especially when it is turned on.